rkaur3121/RobinBookStoreW23/RobinBookStore/README.txt

 ***1850****
 created CoverType.cs in Robinbooks.Models

 --- work in Robinbooks.DataAccess---
 created CoverTypeRepository.cs class in Repository folder and also modify it cretaed ICoverTypeRepository.cs Interface in IRepository folder and also  modify it

+****got error***
+so delete again these class and interface(CoverTypeRepository.cs class in Repository folder, ICoverTypeRepository.cs Interface in IRepository folder) regenerate again added CoverType.cs in UnitOfWork folder and IUnitOfWork folder